Gibartes/O-LoRa/Device/bluetooth/README.md

 ## How to build oloraNT?
 1. chage directory to ./src
 2. make
-### If you want to install oloraNT as service or olorapkt.so,
+### If you want to install oloraNT as service or olorapkt.so to use python,
 1. change directory to ./src
 2. make
 3. sudo make install